-Any Scheme Employer intending to outsource a service that involves a TUPE transfer of either employees of the academy or of the county council (or a subsidiary) to a new contractor will need to make an application to the fund.
+Any Scheme Employer intending to outsource a service that involves a TUPE transfer of either employees of the academy or of the county council (or a subsidiary) to a new contractor will need to contact the Pension Fund and complete a Letting Form.
 This is because the employees will be members of the Local Government Pension Scheme (or have the right to be members of the LGPS) and will therefore continue to retain the right to membership of the LGPS after the transfer.

-Importantly, that right to retain membership of the LGPS continues whilst the employee continues in that role during the initial and all subsequent contracts with this contractor or subsequent contractors.
+Importantly, that right to retain membership of the LGPS continues whilst the employee continues in that role during the initial and all subsequent contracts with this contractor or subsequent contractors is required by the New Fair Deal.
 This acknowledges that the academy retains responsibility for those employee pension rights going forward.